There are regular ‘ol store bought granola bars, and then there are Molasses & Ginger Chew Granola Bars.

 Put the pan in the fridge to set for about 1.5 hours, or until completely chilled and firmed up.
 Run a knife around the sides of the pan if the bars are sticking, then use the excess parchment paper to pull the whole thing out.
 Now use a large knife to cut 14 bars.
 Store in an airtight container.
 For softer bars, store at room temperature, for firmer bars, store in the fridge.

-rs!
+9 ingredients, 25 minutes to make.
 The spicy and sweet candied ginger, the full and seasonal flavour of molasses, the soft pecans, and the chewy caramel coated oats make one might fine bar.

 - 2 1/2 cups rolled oats (gluten-free if preferred)